A 529 plan is a tax-advantaged savings plan that allows you to pay for education expenses.

 - Beneficiaries can change over time.
 A 529 plan can work for multiple kids, if they don’t need to use the program at the same time.
 Plan ahead to avoid potentially violating a plan’s rules.

 - Student loan repayment.
 At the end of 2019, Congress authorized funds in a 529 to be used for loan repayment.
 Up to a total of $10,000 can be used to pay back student loans, and as much as another $10,000 can be used to pay loans for a beneficiary’s siblings.
+Keep in mind though that your state might consider this a non-qualified distribution depending on their laws, and you could be hit with a tax bill.
+529 plans are administered by each state’s program, with their own set of rules, making it crucial to check your state’s distribution guidelines.

 - Accounts owned by parents have a lower impact on financial aid.
 Assets owned by your child can reduce their financial aid eligibility by a large amount.
 However, a 529 plan isn’t owned by the child, so an account owned by parents can have a smaller impact (this isn’t true of grandparent-owned accounts, however).